dulldusk/phpfm/README.md

 phpFileManager is a complete filesystem management tool on a single file.
 This is a tool meant for rapid file access, and also to verify the server php configuration and security.
+All dependencies are contained within the script itself, so it can work normally on offline environments.

 The script contains a great serie of special functions and classes, that can be used on other projects.
 Some were collected and improved, other developed by myself along the years.